laviealon/RoutOp/designDocumentPhase2.md

 Another way in which we refactored our code was in our attempt to remove smells.
 We extracted duplicate code into helper methods, removed unnecessary classes, cut down long methods, and cut out dead code.

-There are some instances where we are worrid that we may be violating the smell of long classes.
+There are some instances where we are worried that we may be violating the smell of long classes.
 These are addressed in our questions below (e.g. splitting user interface).
 We realize that some of the methods in scheduler and putter are on the longer side, but we hope to split these up as we create a more complex and flexible scheduling algorithm for phase 2.

 We are unsure if FixedTask and NonfixedTask count as alternative classes with different interfaces.
 We think not, so we left it, but we can take care of it if necessary.

 Instead of having multiple scanners in the UI, we decided to only have one scanner in the main module.
 This took care of many of our errors and, we think, is a much neater way to take care of processing user input.

+Split up controller - Issue #25 Split up Controller and Checker  (commit messages ) Split up adapter class - Issue #7 Split up Adaptor class into two adaptor classes Split up UI - Issue #2 Split up userinterface

 **Clean Architecture:**